Maryland bill may follow Queen Anne’s balloon release law

 “After he heard about the bill, we reached out to Commissioner Chris Corchiarino and learned that balloons washing up on the shore is a common problem,” Tiffin said.

-Three senators are cosponsoring the bill, including Sens.
-Mary Beth Carozza (R-Somerset, Wicomico, Worcester), Ronald Young (D-Frederick) and Stephen Hershey (R-Caroline, Cecil, Kent, Queen Anne’s), Lam said.
+Three senators are cosponsoring the bill, including Sen. Mary Beth Carozza (R-Somerset, Wicomico, Worcester), Sen. Ronald Young (D-Frederick) and Sen. Stephen Hershey (R-Caroline, Cecil, Kent, Queen Anne's), Lam said.

-The bill is expected to be co-sponsored in the House of Delegates by Dels.
-Wayne Hartman (R-Wicomico, Worcester) and Regina Boyce (D-Baltimore), Lam said.
+The bill is expected to be co-sponsored in the House of Delegates by Del.
+Wayne Hartman (R-Wicomico, Worcester) and Del.
+Regina Boyce (D-Baltimore), Lam said.

 Carozza said she received concern from her constituents for birds and other wildlife that have been killed by mistaking balloons for food, and about balloon entanglements causing injury to wildlife.